basiliscos/dot-files/articles/rotor-v0.20.md

-# supervising in C++: how to make your programs reliable
+# Supervising in C++: how to make your programs reliable

-## supervising in real world
+## Supervising in real world

-When some extraordinary situation is met it can be handling at the problem level itself or it's handling can be delegated to some upper level.
+When some extraordinary situation is met it can be handled at the problem level itself or it's handling can be delegated to some upper level.
 Usually, when it is really extraordinary, it is delegated or ... it becomes exception handling.

 Suppose, you are in a supermarket, and suddenly appears smoke and fire and for a reason there is no fire alert signals.
 What would you do?
 You can try to extinguish fire by yourself, or notify a supermarket employee about the problem and let he handle the situation.
-An employee most likely has signed instructions to notify its direct manager or a fire service.
+An employee most likely has codified instructions to notify its direct manager or a fire service.

 The key point here, that the extraordinary situation is not handled by you, but